What are the elements of the selection/hiring process?

 What is the process for officers from other states?

 It is departmental practice to send all out-of-state officers to a regional Texas police academy for state licensing.
-Please refer to the TCLEOSE web site for more information on Texas licensing.
+Please refer to the Tcole web site for more information on Texas licensing.

 When does the next academy start?

 The Frisco Police Department does not set the academy schedule.
-Instead, we normally use the Collin County Law Enforcement Academy or the NCTCOG Regional Police Academy for all new police cadets.
+Instead, we normally use the City of Denton Police Academy, NCTCOG Regional Police Academy, or the Collin County Law Enforcement Academy for all new police cadets.

 Are there age restrictions?

-The Frisco Police Department requires that you meet all TCLEOSE requirements at the time of your application, including the minimum age requirement of 21-years-old.
+The Frisco Police Department requires that you meet all TCOLE requirements at the time of your application, including the minimum age requirement of 21-years-old.
 There is no maximum age for our agency.

 What is covered in the written test?